-Only students intending to transfer into a program with a School of Nursing and School of Health Sciences Entrance Exam entrance requirement, and who have not yet achieved the minimum score required for the intended program, are required to take E102 Pathways to Patient Care Seminar.
+Only students intending to transfer into a program with a School of Nursing and School of Health Sciences Entrance Exam entrance requirement, and who have not yet achieved the minimum score required for the intended program, are required to take the E102 Pathways to Patient Care Seminar.
 Students must attempt the School of Nursing and School of Health Sciences Entrance Exam as a prerequisite to the E102 Pathways to Patient Care Seminar course.
-E102 Pathways to Patient Care Seminar must be taken in the student's first term of enrollment, and the School of Nursing and School of Health Sciences Entrance Exam must be attempted by the end of the course.
+The E102 Pathways to Patient Care Seminar must be taken in the student's first or second term of enrollment, and the School of Nursing or School of Health Sciences Entrance Exam must be attempted by the end of the course.
 Students have one opportunity to attempt E102 Pathways to Patient Care Seminar, regardless of grade earned (SX/UX/WX).
 Successful completion of E102 Pathways to Patient Care Seminar does not guarantee acceptance to any other program, or the ability to program change into another program the subsequent quarter.
-Acceptance into another program is dependent upon meeting all entrance requirements of the program.
+Acceptance into another program is dependent upon meeting all acceptance requirements of the program.

-Some elective courses include required residential labs, which are only offered at a campus and cannot be fully completed online.
-Lab work is only available at the Rockford and Romeoville/Joliet campuses in Illinois.
+2Some elective courses include required residential labs, which are only available to students enrolled at select campuses, and cannot be completed fully online.